unibo-spe/spe-slides/content/12-multiplatform/_index.md

 - JetBrains-made modern programming language
     * focused on "practical use" (whatever that means)

-- Gaining momentum since Google adopted is as *official Android language*
+- Gaining momentum since Google adopted it as the *official Android language*
     * along with Java and C++

 - Clearly inspired by a mixture of Java, C#, Scala, and Groovy
-    * standard library clearly inspired to Java's one
+    * standard library clearly inspired by Java's

 - Born in industry, for the industry
-    * initially considered *a better java*
+    * initially considered *a better Java*
     * focused on getting productive quickly and reducing programming errors

 - Acts as the "super language" supporting the "write once, build anywhere" approach